 Clinical Outcome Assessments in Preclinical Alzheimer’s Disease: Considerations for Global Clinical Trials

-In clinical trials, changes in performance on cognitive tests can provide a sensitive index of the impact of a drug on the central nervous system (CNS).
-In such trials, the detection of decline in specific aspects of cognition, or in cognition in general, is important for making decisions about target engagement, maximum tolerated dose and pharmacodynamic profile.
-Observations of drug-related cognitive decline can also indicate areas for concern with clinical use, such as the potential effects on activities of daily living or the ability to operate a motor vehicle.
-In children, drug-related cognitive decline can indicate the potential for influence on neurodevelopment.
+In clinical trials, changes in performance on cognitive tests can provide a sensitive index of the impact of a drug on the central nervous system.
+This webinar details how the detection of decline in specific aspects of cognition, or in cognition in general, is important for making decisions about target engagement, maximum tolerated dose and pharmacodynamic profile.

 In recent years the neurocognitive effects of treatments for pediatric cancers have been acknowledged in the scientific literature.
 However, in many cases the magnitude of these deficits and the long-term impact on cognitive maturation remain unclear.
-Children and adolescents present a particularly challenging population, given neurocognitive effects may impact developmental trajectories, and patients are often so unwell at the time of testing that brevity, flexibility and adaptability of the neuropsychological testing need to be considered.
-With the availability of computerized cognitive assessments, recent studies have more readily included longitudinal assessments of neurocognitive function.
+In this webinar Dr. Adrian Schembri and Dr. Kristina Hardy share their collective experience on the application of computerized cognitive assessments in pediatric oncology.

-The past two decades have seen multiple industry trials explore the impact of drug treatments (primarily dopaminergic therapies and cholinesterase inhibitors) on cognition in Parkinson’s disease (PD) and PD dementia.
+The past two decades have seen multiple industry trials explore the impact of drug treatments on cognition in Parkinson’s disease and PD dementia.
 In this webinar, our speakers address important trends in the identification of patient populations suitable for trials of cognition-enhancing or disease-modifying therapies.

 Selecting CNS Endpoint Measures in Pediatric and Rare Disease Clinical Trials: Key Considerations for Cognitive and Behavioral Assessments

 Testing new medicines in children and patients with rare diseases presents considerable challenges, not the least of which is proper endpoint selection and measurement.
-With the recent rapid growth of pediatric and rare disease trials, the pharmaceutical industry is now particularly considering the assessment of cognition and behavior in pediatric populations.
+This webinar discusses critical considerations when selecting developmental and computerized assessments for children.

 The ABCs of Assessing Cognition in Oncology Clinical Trials: Applications, Benefits, and Considerations

-Nearly all patients with central nervous system (CNS) and many patients with non-CNS cancers experience cognitive problems during the course of their disease and treatment that can result in diminished quality of life and functional independence.
-While overall survival and progression-free survival have been the most widely accepted clinical trial endpoints in evaluating oncology therapies, more recently, there has been a growing interest in patient-centered clinical outcome assessments (COAs) that measure the impact of disease and treatments on an individual’s overall functioning, including cognitive function.
+Nearly all patients with central nervous system cancers experience cognitive problems during the course of their disease and treatment that can result in diminished quality of life and functional independence.
+This webinar discusses the role and relevance of cognitive endpoints in clinical trials to accelerate understanding of cognitive dysfunction related to cancer and cancer treatments.

 Cognitive impairment associated with schizophrenia (CIAS) is an important treatment target, and major unmet therapeutic need in the chronic stages of schizophrenia.
 Many studies have sought to ameliorate CIAS with new drugs but, as yet, no drug has been approved for treatment of CIAS.
-In acute stages of the illness the measurement of cognition has also been used to guide decisions about the safety and efficacy of new medicines.
-In this acute stage of the illness cognitive tests have been used successfully to show the benefits of new antipsychotic medicines.
+This webinar outlines issues associated with the application of cognitive tests to guide decision making about the safety and efficacy of drugs in schizophrenia.

 The Preclinical Alzheimer Cognitive Composite: From Theory to Practical Application in Global Clinical Trials

-Drug development strategies for early Alzheimer’s disease (AD) require clinical endpoints that are sensitive to the subtlest cognitive changes that may be occurring at even preclinical stages.
-Commonly used measures of cognition in clinical trials of treatments for Alzheimer’s disease, such as the Alzheimer’s Disease Assessment Scale-Cognitive subscale (ADAS-Cog) and the Clinical Dementia Rating (CDR), have inadequate measurement properties (e.g., ceiling effects, practice effects, restricted range, and/or skewed distributions), which render them insensitive to subtle change.
+Drug development strategies for early Alzheimer’s disease require clinical endpoints that are sensitive to the subtlest cognitive changes.
+Commonly used measures of cognition in clinical trials have inadequate measurement properties which render them insensitive to subtle change.
+This webinar discusses the PACC component tests, challenges to implementation and possible solutions and possible alternative component measures.